Sticking to a budget when you use credit cards is possible. Follow these tips to stay on track with your budget—and your credit.

 National research supports this.

 Ethan Dornhelm, vice president of scores and predictive analytics at FICO, told the Washington Post that “recent company research has shown that the highest-scoring 25% of U.S. consumers—those with a FICO score above 795—use, on average, 7% of their credit limit.
 The average revolving utilization for consumers with a perfect 850 credit score was 4.1%.”

-“They’re making sure that they’re spending within their means,” Kachelski said.
-“Almost everybody who’s in the high 600s or low 700s isn’t using the card just to use it.
-They’re using it deliberately, whether it’s getting gas or getting some food and then paying it off right away.”
+“They made sure that they were spending within their means,” said former race coach Noah Kachelski.
+“Almost everybody who was in the high 600s or low 700s didn’t use the card just to use it.
+They used it deliberately, whether it was getting gas or getting some food and then paid it off right away.”